 I asked one Talent Manager in a major industrial organisation, Rebeka, how this situation could arise.
 She explained with some frustration the nature of her working day which show cases the way her company and most others operate.
 HR staff cuts were made in 2009 and outsourcing to executive search companies has been reduced to only the most senior positions.

 Their system, which would be relatively commonplace, runs along these lines:

 - Candidates upload their CV online line or send them in via email.

 - The recruitment manager responsible for the opening receives that mail or a notification from the ATS (Applicant Tracking System) system.
 This will be one of 100′s of similar mails received each day.

 - If the application is viewed by a person it is then filed in an assignment folder, usually on an in-house data base.
 Many resumes will not even get reviewed due to the volume and are cut by ATS software, the recruiters software gatekeeper.
 Applications with no specific reference will be shunted into another type of non- specific folder, a sub black hole if you will.

 In terms of time management, hiring managers have multiple open positions.
 If they receive only 10 applications per day and have 5 open positions (a very conservative estimate) even during a hiring freeze her week typically looks something like this:

 - 250 CVs received per week

-- 2 minutes taken per CV ( including retrieval, reading CV and possibly some online research, perhaps forwarding to hiring manager = 500 minutes = more than 1 day per week reading CVs.
+- 2 minutes taken per CV (including retrieval, reading CV, only about 10 seconds, then possibly some online research, perhaps forwarding to hiring manager = 500 minutes = more than 1 day per week reading CVs.

 - If 20% of candidates are telephone screened per week that probably accounts for another 17.3 hours = 2 days per week